atrayn1/AGILE-Share-AY25/README.md

 - Fix report generation in webapp demo
 - Make a tl;dr section of the report format
 - Store Profile instances by their codename
-- Generate a general PDF report for a specific adID that includes LOIs and colocation information